How to apply for a Government Economic Service summer vacation placement

 The Government Economic Service (GES) summer vacation placement scheme is aimed at economics students who are considering a career in the GES after graduation.

 The placements generally last between 6 and 12 weeks and take place over the summer period.
-You can find out more about the type of work these placements offer by reading these case studies by former students.
+You can find out more about the type of work available to students by reading these case studies by former students.

 To be eligible to apply you must: